 The exception to this is if you need to model the sun angle planes as defined in Section 6.17 of the LEP.
-For whatever reason, as it is not clearly documented, the CoS has decided to use truncated MGA coordinates which are different to the coordinate systems above.
+For whatever reason, as it is not documented, the City of Sydney has decided to use truncated MGA coordinates which are different from the coordinate systems above.
 GeoReferenced coordinates would be truncated as follows:

 - LEP: 34067E, 49731N